daniel-araujo/regbuf/README.md

 # Regbuf

-A ring buffer that spans over multiple regions in portable C code.
-Useful in memory constrained environments with multiple memory regions.
+A ring buffer that spans over multiple regions, in portable C code.
+Useful in memory constrained environments where memory is broken up in regions.

 ## How to use